Introduction to camera apps

 Your iPhone comes with the iPhone Camera app that is well-organized and user-friendly.
 You have all the functionalities in one place and you can start the app in many ways; even without first unlocking your iPhone.
-The two main reasons for me to install other Camera apps are:
+However, with the iPhone Camera app you cannot take RAW photos and you cannot set the shutter speed and the ISO speed.
+Those are the two most important reasons for me to install other Camera apps.

-There are many camera apps for the iPhone in the App Store.
-The camera apps that I have installed for shooting in RAW are Manual, Camera+ and ProCamera.
-Lightroom CC Mobile can also make RAW photos, but I mainly use this app for editing.
-For specific purposes I have Slow Shutter Cam (long exposure) and Cortex Cam (Nightphotography).
+There are many iPhone RAW photo apps in the App Store.
+The camera apps that I have installed for shooting in RAW are Manual, Camera+, CameraPixels, ProCamera and Lightroom CC Mobile (free).
 If you start with camera apps, you soon have multiple apps on your iPhone.
 Once you think you have found the perfect app, then that one function is often missing.
 The disadvantage of different camera apps is that you get too little experience with it.
-While taking photos, I therefore often have to search in the different menus.
-That’s why I decided to use ProCamera as my standard RAW camera app.
+That is why, during photography, I often had to search through the various menus.
+For this reason I decided to use Lightroom CC Mobile and ProCamera for my RAW photography.

-For starters, it is important that you can start ProCamera quickly so as not to miss a moment.
-To quickly open ProCamera, I added the app to the Today View.
+To begin with, it is important that you can launch the iPhone raw photo apps quickly so as not to miss a moment.
+To quickly open Lightroom CC Mobile and ProCamera, I added the apps to the Today View.

-You can open ProCamera in the following ways
+You can open the iPhone raw photo apps in the following ways

-1. Add the camera app as a Widget to the Today View, so that you can start ProCamera after you swipe right over the Home screen or Lock screen.
-To add the widget, tap “change” in the day view.
+1. Add the camera apps as Widgets to the Today View, so that you can start Lightroom CC Mobile and ProCamera after you swipe right over the Home screen or Lock screen.
+To add the widgets, tap “change” in the day view.
 Unfortunately, not all apps have a widget.

 |Start the app in the Today View.||Add a Widget to the Today View.|

 2. From the Home screen (iPhone 6s and later) with 3D Touch.
-For 3D Touch you keep pressing the app icon until a screen with shortcuts appears, so you can choose in which mode you want to start ProCamera.
+For 3D Touch you keep pressing the app icon until a screen with shortcuts appears, so you can choose in which mode you want to start Lightroom CC Mobile or ProCamera.

 In the Photo mode (1st image) and Lowlight mode (2nd image) with RAW as the file format I use these functions: